 Any recent changes in your dog’s food.
 This can be anything your dog eats, including the kind of daily dog food brand you have chosen and the specific types of treats you give him.
 Make sure to mention if your dog has eaten something they shouldn’t, as well.

 Any recent interaction with other dogs.
-Such as going to a daycare or to a friend’s house.
+Such as going to a daycare, dog park or to a friend’s house.
 You should include if there has been any contact with other kinds of animals as well.